 Andros is the largest island in the Bahamas and is a favourite for scuba divers and fishermen.
 The island is largely undeveloped, so the atmosphere is very casual and hotels tend to be small and unpretentious.
-Much of the island is covered with palm savannas, primeval forest and huge mangrove wetlands, making it a bird-watchers paradise.
-However, it is the underwater life that really makes Andros unique; it has the world's third largest reef running along its east coast for 167 miles (269km).
+Much of the island is covered with palm savannahs, primeval forest, and huge mangrove wetlands, which make it a wildlife fanatic's paradise.
+However, it is the underwater life that really makes Andros unique: it has the world's third largest barrier reef running along its east coast for 167 miles (269km).
 Andros' most famous attractions are the Blue Holes, a network of water-filled caves, both inland and in the ocean, that draw scuba divers from all over the world.
-The colourful and unique marine life that lies below the tranquil surface makes Andros a fantastic spot for divers, snorkellers, and fishermen alike.
-Two of the world's first dive-dedicated resorts are located on the island, both running regular scientific research dives as well as purely recreational dives.
-There are also many different orchids on the island in the mangrove swamps, including several that can be found only on the island, making it a popular destination for orchid hunters.
-There are several festivals hosted on the island every year, including an annual regatta, a conch festival, a pirate's festival and an annual seafood festival.